theamanstark/theamanstark/README.md

-- 👋 Hi, I’m @theamanstark
+- 👋 Hi, I’m Aman Singh, known by netizens as `theamanstark`.
+- ✨ Somehow I turned 18 this year—quite a serious number, don't you think? 😶‍🌫️
 - 🕸️ My website is [amanstark.com](https://www.amanstark.com)
 - 👀 I’m interested in Generative Pre-trained Transformer.
-- 🌱 I’m currently learning Swift.
+- 🌱 I’m currently learning Go.
 - 📫 How to reach me?
 Just drop a mail at mail@amanstark.com or you can message me on Discord: [@theamanstark](https://imstark.link/discord).

 <!---